 POLICIES AND PROCEDURES

 The Eastman School expects all of its students to explore a diverse range of academic disciplines, develop strong intellectual perspectives, and be able to voice these convincingly.
-The Humanities Department engages students in the study of literature, history, philosophy, religion, art history, and the social sciences.
+The Humanities Department fosters curiosity and engages students in the study of literature, languages, film, history, philosophy, political science, psychology, and art history.
 In these courses students read widely, think critically, and learn to write effectively.
-The Humanities curriculum enables students to reflect intelligently on their place in contemporary culture, and prepares them to assume roles of principled cultural leadership.
+Our department’s courses enable students to reflect intelligently on their place in contemporary culture, and prepare them to assume roles of principled cultural leadership.

 The 24-credit Humanities and Sciences Requirement has two components:

 - Humanities Core Course: The three-credit First-year Writing Seminar (FWS 121) is a “core” course, required of all students.

 - The Core Course: The First-year Writing Seminar (FWS 121) Elective Courses: All students are required to take a minimum of 21 additional credits.
 Elective courses must carry at least three credits each, and may be taken either in the Eastman Humanities Department or in the School of Arts, Sciences, and Engineering.
 Transfer-credits from other colleges and universities must be approved by the Humanities chair or the Office of Academic Affairs.